dask/dask-jobqueue/docs/index.rst

    $ ssh -N -L 8888:x.x.x.x:8888 username@hpc_domain

-Now you can fo to ``http://localhost:8888`` on your browser to access the notebook server.
+Now you can go to ``http://localhost:8888`` on your browser to access the notebook server.

 Viewing the Dask Dashboard